Do you buy Easter gifts for kids or fill an Easter basket with goodies each year? I’m curious to know others’ family traditions.

 A combination of journal + crafting medium, this cute book can also be used for recording prayers and scripture.
 If your kids love bullet journals and the “Wreck This Journal” they would probably like this too.

-My girls received this as a Christmas gift and we’ve really enjoyed going through it together.
-It tells pieces of Bethany’s story (as depicted in the movie Soul Surfer), and really highlights her admirable faith and determination after losing her arm to a shark attack.
+My older girls received this as a Christmas gift and we’ve really enjoyed going through it together.
+It tells pieces of Bethany’s story (as depicted in the movie Soul Surfer), and highlights her admirable faith and determination after losing her arm to a shark attack.

 Magnetic verses – this is a fun concept for memorizing scripture.

-For Teen Girls
+Christian Gift Ideas For Teen Girls

 You can never have too many Bibles!
 This one is great for your creative teen girl – made with thicker paper and wide margins to help her discover the practice of Bible Journaling.

-The perfect accessory for Bible journaling.
+A fun and necessary accessory for Bible journaling.

 And one more from Sadie Robertson 🙂 This devotional has received great reviews and it’s on our list next!